Metal Cutting Methods

 Waterjet cutting brings several distinct advantages to the table, especially when compared to other cutting methods:

-Cold Cutting Nature: Unlike many cutting techniques that rely on heat, waterjet cutting is fundamentally a cold-cutting process.
-This means the material isn’t subjected to high temperatures, which is crucial for metals that might otherwise warp or lose their properties when heated.
+Cold Cutting Nature: Unlike many cutting techniques that rely on heat, waterjet cutting is basically a cold-cutting process.
+This means the material isn’t subjected to high temperatures, which is necessary for metals that might otherwise warp or lose their properties when heated.

-Superior Precision for Thick Materials: Waterjet cutting demonstrates a unique prowess when handling denser materials compared to methods like laser cutting.
+Superior Precision for Thick Materials: Waterjet cutting can handle denser materials way better compared to methods like laser cutting.
 It can carve through thicker sections while maintaining tight tolerances, ensuring depth and accuracy.

 Cleaner Outputs: With waterjet cutting, the byproducts of the process, like slag or dross, are minimized.
 This leads to cleaner cuts, reducing the need for post-processing and ensuring a more polished final product.